nz-stefan/dsa-blog/content/service/service4.md

 type = "startpage"
 +++

-Making an analysis reproducible is probably one of the lowest hanging fruits to improve analytical outputs and processes of an organisation.
+Reproducible analysis is the practice of distributing all data, code and tools required to produce the results obtained through an anlysis.
-Learn about the concepts and tools of a modern analytical workflow and how to apply the scientific method in practice.
+Making an analysis reproducible is probably one of the lowest hanging fruits to improve the analytical outputs and processes.

 <!--more-->